 November comes with a great Amped Authenticate update!
 We are adding deepfake detection capabilities, which increases the already broad coverage of Amped Authenticate for localizing forgeries.
-Moreover, we’ve updated the Social Media Identification‘s signature database with hundreds of new signatures and added one more social media, or rather a messaging app: Facebook Messenger.
-In this blog post, we’ll first quickly review what deepfakes are, focusing on synthesized faces, and then we’ll go practical and discuss each improvement!
+Moreover, we’ve updated the Social Media Identification‘s signature database with hundreds of new signatures.
+We added one more social media, or rather a messaging app: Facebook Messenger.
+In this blog post, we’ll first quickly review what deepfakes are, focusing on synthesized faces.
+Then, we’ll go practical and discuss each improvement!

 See the New Features in Action!